Course environment#

 Course pages that include programming examples or exercises can be launched as interactive notebooks in Binder or CSC Notebooks using the buttons in the Rocket menu at the top of the page.

-We will use two different cloud computing platforms (Binder and CSC Notebooks) to access interactive versions of the lessons, and to work on the weekly exercises.
+We will use two different cloud computing platforms (Binder and CSC Noppe) to access interactive versions of the lessons, and to work on the weekly exercises.
 You can use them with any compyter, as long as it has a reasonably fast internet connection and a web browser (just please don’t use Internet Explorer).

-The CSC Notebooks platform is only accessible to students and staff at Finnish universities and research institutes.
+Note:The CSC Noppe platform is only accessible to students and staff at Finnish universities and research institutes.

 Binder#